Synonyms: Anti-K HDN | Maternal anti-Kell alloimmunization

 Advocacy Organizations

-To prevent any harm, stillbirth or infant death caused by Alloimmunization and HDFN.
-We are dedicated to providing patient advocacy, support and education while promoting research and improving healthcare practices.
+Our goal is to prevent harm, still birth and infant death cause by alloimmunization and HDFN (hemolytic disease of the fetus and newborn.)
+We are dedicated to providing patient advocacy, support and education while promoting research and improving healthcare practices for the condition.

 Clinical Trials